-There are eleven optometrists practicing at Paterson Burn.
+There are nine optometrists practicing at Paterson Burn.
 Each of our optometrists work between two or three different locations.
 Please feel free to ask to see a specific optometrist, and we will try find an appointment to accommodate your request.
 Each optometrist is highly qualified with a variety of experience and special interests in the world of optometry.

 Interview with Kim Stedman, Optometrist at Paterson Burn